charhagelin/weather_app/README.md

 During the process of creating this app we had to change a few things we originally planned.
 For one we originally wanted to have the user be able to input a city anywhere on earth, but we ran in to problems with giving directions.
 In the end we could only give directions within Australia, so we have to limit ourselves to only Australian cities.
-We also count not find a way to generate a list of cities through the input of a temperature
+We also count not find a way to generate a list of cities through the input of a temperature.

 ### User Instructions: